-This document should cover all the bases of the writing project as well as address any potential situations that might arise.
+This document should cover all the aspects of the writing project as well as address any potential situations that might arise.
 It allows you and the ghostwriter to be on the same page, providing protection and security for each of you so you can focus on the joy of creating and writing.

 A ghostwriter’s contract should protect the client

-You are the author and should always keep the rights for your book, as well as all sales and distribution rights.
+You are the author and should always keep the rights to your book, as well as all sales and distribution rights.
 You should be able to publish your book in any form, at any time, without any interference from the ghostwriter.
 Say in the future you wish to turn your book into a film or a graphic novel series, make sure you have the right to do so.

 A ghostwriter should never try to hold onto any of your copyrights.
 If he tries to slip that into his contract, don’t hire that writer or company.

 When you hire a ghostwriter, she should keep your material confidential.
 This is a sacred pledge of all ghostwriters.
 Always ask for a non-disclosure or confidentiality clause.
 A ghostwriter should never divulge her part in your book project to anyone without your consent.
-Of course, if you give her a cover credit or mention her help in the acknowledgement section, it won’t be a secret.
+Of course, if you give her a cover credit or mention her help in the acknowledgment section, it won’t be a secret.
 However, that’s your choice, not hers.

 One would assume that if you’re paying good money, the work your ghostwriter delivers is her own original words.
-Unfortunately there are unscrupulous ghostwriters out there, who nimbly help themselves to the writing of others.
+Unfortunately, there are unscrupulous ghostwriters out there, who nimbly help themselves to the writing of others.
 Copying another author’s work and claiming it as your own without his or her consent is, of course, a misdemeanor and can come with a hefty fine and jail time.
 So ensure there is a clause to protect yourself from any charges of plagiarism.